College education in the United States is getting more and more expensive, and students are borrowing more than ever to pay for their education.

 Some private lenders will help borrowers temporarily manage your loan payments if they’re having payment problems.
 For example, Discover has several options in place.
 Under the Reduced Payment and Hardship options, borrowers have a lower regular monthly payment.
 The other four options push back the regular monthly payments, but interest will continue to accrue.

 Try not to take on more student debt, if possible.
-But, if you’ve determined, after thorough research, that you absolutely need private student loans to fund your education, make sure you choose the right loan with the right lender.
+But, if you have determined, after thorough research, that you absolutely need private student loans to fund your education, make sure you choose the right loan with the right lender.
 Then, once you’ve borrowed the loan, act responsibly and make sure that you do not run afoul of the terms of the loans — that includes being enrolled at least part-time to qualify for loans each academic year.